 IBM Digital Analytics

 IBM Digital Analytics includes a complete view for an analyst to understand cross-channel journey and customer behavior analytics.
 Powered by Watson, IBM provides AI-powered customer and buyer journey analysis, audience segmentation, multi-channel campaign metrics, session replay and other features.

 Running campaigns on social media sites or search engines, for example, help companies build data farms and eventually come into use for the analyst.
 Some examples of key data that can be evaluated include, impressions, clicks, page engagement, cost per click, click-through rate figures, cost per lead and customer acquisition costs.
 By applying data analysis on these KPIs, analysts can better identify and understand the campaign’s strengths and weaknesses.
 Developing customer research or satisfaction surveys are another great way to build your data farm.
 Surveys keep companies informed on how customer perceive products and overall services.
 They also give a marketing analyst quick responses to questions on consumer attitudes, brand perception and purchase intent.
 An analyst can use data generated from surveys to help their company make well-informed decisions about their market, products and services offering.
 They can better interpret and communicate information effectively in presentations, reports or through data visualization software like Tableau and Google Studio.

 In conclusion, you’ll definitely have to consider the aforementioned.
-Along with that and marketing tools, it is still true that the marketing analyst is even more valuable and important.
+Along with that and digital marketing tools, it is still true that the marketing analyst is even more valuable and important.
 What’s even truer is that the marketing analyst has to keep an open mind and the flexibility to go in the same direction the data points after using certain marketing tools.
 This is how the marketing analyst can serve the consumers better.
 Without the analyst, the marketing tools will always just be tools.
 The digital marketing analyst is in the control seat.
 They will help you visualize the data with the artful use of numbers found in the digital marketing program.